hashicorp/raft/docs/apply.md

 # Raft Apply

 Apply is the primary operation provided by raft.
 A client calls `raft.Apply` to apply a command to the FSM.
-If no error is returned, the applied command is commited to a quorum of the raft nodes.
+The command will first be commited, i.e., duraly stored on a quorum of raft nodes.
+Then, the committed command is applied to fsm.

 This sequence diagram shows the steps involved in a `raft.Apply` operation.
 Each box across the top is a separate thread.
 The name in the box identifies the state of the peer